dexhorthy/docket/README.md

 - `DELETE /:name` deletes the allocation named `:name`
 - `POST /` Creates a new allocation or updates an existing one

-The server stores allocations in an implementation of `AllocationSource`.
+The server stores allocations in an implementation of `AllocationStore`.
 By default, it uses `allocations.InMemory()`, which is backed by a go slice.

 The server also runs a goroutine to check all the allocations every minute,